linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 2. Click ![add](icon/add.svg).
 3. Input a username and a password twice.
 4. Click **Create**.
-5. Input the password of  the current user account in the authentication dialog, and the new account will be added to the account list.
+5. Input the password of  the current user account in the authentication dialog box, and the new account will be added to the account list.

 #### Change Account Avatar